Transit Timing and Duration Variations for the Discovery and Characterization of Exoplanets in the TESS era: Theory and Paradigmatic Examples

 Several other TTV mechanisms have been detected which do not rely on resonances, but are relevant for more hierarchical situations ($P_2/P_1 \gtrsim 4$).

-If the outer planet transits, and the inner orbiting body is very massive, the dominant effect can be the shifting of the primary star with respect to the barycenter.
-Then, as the outer planet orbits the barycenter, it arrives at the moving target either early or late.
-This effect was numbered (i) by \cite{2005MNRAS.359..567A}, and it is seen clearly in circumbinary planet systems.
-For instance, the secondary star of Kepler-16 \citep{2011Sci...333.1602D} moves the primary by many times its own radius, resulting in an $\sim 8$~day TTV on top of a 225 day orbit.
+If the outer planet transits, and the inner orbiting body is very massive, the dominant effect can be the shifting of the primary star with respect to the \hbindex{barycenter.} Then, as the outer planet orbits the barycenter, it arrives at the moving target either early or late.
+This effect was numbered (i) by \cite{Agol2005}, and it is seen clearly in circumbinary planet systems.
+For instance, the secondary star of Kepler-16 \citep{2011Sci...333.1602D} moves the primary by many times its own radius, resulting in an $\sim 8$~day TTV on top of a 225 day orbit. \citet{Millholland2016} have detected a candidate hot-Jupiter, KOI-1822.02, using TTVs induced on an outer transiting companion by reflex motion of the host star, in addition to a phase variation.